-Everyday sustainability University Housing is combining the student learning experience and sustainable initiatives University Housing provides sustainability education and infrastructure to 8,400 residents.
-A coordinated effort in August, called Hunker Down with Housing, organizes and ensures packaging from new futon mini fridges and appliances are properly recycled during th move-in process, said Christy Tweedy, University Housing sustainability coordinator.
+Everyday sustainability University Housing is combining the student learning experience and sustainable initiatives University Housing provides sustainability education and infrastructure to more than 8,500 residents.
+A coordinated effort in August, called Hunker Down with Housing, organizes and ensures packaging from new futons, mini fridges and appliances are properly recycled during the move-in process, said Christy Tweedy, University Housing's sustainability coordinator.
 "Volunteers separate cardboard, plastic film and Styrofoam," said Tweedy.
-"Plastic film and Styrofoam do not go into our mixed recycling stream, but they go to the Center Hard to Recycle Material."
-Student ambassadors and eco representatives, known as EcoReps, engage in educational efforts and provide guidance to Housing residents.
+"Plastic film and Styrofoam do not go into our mixed recycling stream, but they go to the Center for Hard to Recycle Material."
+Student ambassadors known as EcoReps, engage in educational efforts and provide guidance to housing residents.
 Haley Swanger served in the Myers Community as an EcoRep by educating residents about the compost tumbler, located outside of Rutherford Hall.
-This tumbler speeds up th food decomposition process to reduce methane in landfills.
-"I have tabled in Myers to teach residents how to compose and the purpose of it by handing out bananas as a tool to explain the issue of methane in landfills," Swanger explained.
-EcoReps learn how to communicate with peers in their halls and use critical thinking skills to reduce environmenta impact in their halls, said Tweedy. d is, ie is is for ce Another key initiative to reduce impact is the Green Cup Challenge, which is an energy conservation competition be- tween residence halls during October.
-This past year, the highest electricity reduction from base- line was 21 percent.
+This tumbler speeds up the food decomposition process to reduce methane in landfills.
+"I have tabled in Myers to teach residents how to compost and the purpose of it by handing out bananas as a tool to explain the issue of methane in landfills," Swanger explained.
+EcoReps learn how to communicate with peers in their halls and use critical thinking skills to reduce environmental impact in their halls, said Tweedy.
+Another key initiative to reduce impact is the Green Cup Challenge, which is an energy conservation competition between residence halls during October.
+This past year, the highest electricity reduction from baseline was 21 percent.
 "We also suggest making residence hall events zero-waste by having students bring their own mugs in exchange for something like a cookie.
 We also offer zero-waste event kits with reusable dining utensils, plates and cups," Tweedy said.
-The focus on reusing items carries into the move-out process during Dawgs Ditch the Dumpster and Donate, when students donate their futons, shelves and other items to local organizations.
-In 2019, the department prevented roughly 20 roll-off loads of trash, which averages around 50,000 pounds he st loads of trash, which averages around 50,000 pounds.
-To be a part of these efforts, housing annually requests volunteers to assist with move in and move out. x- 1. :al Housing's newest sustainability initiative involves collecting compostable materi- als from the residence halls.
+The focus on reusing items carries into the move-out process during Dawgs Ditch the Dumpster and Donate, when students donate their futons, shelves and other items to local nonprofit organizations.
+This year the Dawgs Ditch the Dumpster and Donate program prevented roughly 20 roll-off loads of trash-around 50,000 pounds-from being deposited into landfills.
+To be a part of these efforts, housing annually requests volunteers to assist with move in and move out.
+Housing's newest sustainability initiative involves collecting compostable materials from the residence halls.
 Nearly all halls now have a compost bin, into which residents may place food scraps, which are then collected and converted at UGA's Bioconversion Center.
-From there, the compost is used all over campus, including at the UGArden a teaching farm that grows food for bungy community members
+From there, the compost is used all over campus, including at the UGArden, a teaching farm that grows food for hungry community members.

+Higher involvement means higher GPAs

 National studies show students who are involved on campus earn higher GPAs and have higher graduation rates.
-University Housing offers a few ways for residents to be involved in their community and on campus, including Residential Hall Association (RHA), and National Residence Hall Honorary (NRHH).
-In these organizations, students gain valuable leadership experience as they facilitate events, socials and service opportunities for residents throughout the year. + COMMUNITY COUNCIL The primary governing bodies in our halls are community councils composed of elected officers and representatives of residents within that hall.
+University Housing offers a few ways for residents to be involved in their community and on campus, including Residential Hall Association (RHA) and National Residence Hall Honorary (NRHH).
+In these organizations, students gain valuable leadership experience as they facilitate events, socials and service opportunities for residents throughout the year.

++ COMMUNITY COUNCIL

+The primary governing bodies in our halls are community councils composed of elected officers and representatives of residents within that hall.
 Taking part in residence hall government is an excellent way to develop leadership skills and to become involved in the community.
 Each group's purpose is the same: to implement programs and activities that respond to the needs and requests of residents on issues that affect their living environments.

 Where does your housing fee go?